Public Holidays in 2022: Maximise Your Long Weekends

 Travel checklist: Must-do’s before you fly

-While we may be excited about finally being able to travel again after two years, do know that it’s still uncertain times – there may be sudden changes to restrictions and quarantine rules, additional costs to take care of, and so much more.
-But that’s not to say that you can’t enjoy your time to the fullest – here are some quick tips on what to take note off before planning your trip, and actually jetting off.
+While travel has picked up in the recent months, do know that it’s still uncertain times – there may be sudden changes to restrictions and quarantine rules, additional costs to take care of, and so much more.
+But that’s not to say that you can’t enjoy your time to the fullest – ensure that you have purchased travel insurance to protect yourself from unexpected expenses – whether it's for long trips, or even short ones.

 This article is meant purely for informational purposes and should not be relied upon as financial advice.
 The precise terms, conditions and exclusions of any Income products mentioned are specified in their respective policy contracts.
 For customised advice to suit your specific needs, consult an Income insurance advisor.
 This advertisement has not been reviewed by the Monetary Authority of Singapore.